 Back to Password Hashing

-for hash algorithms that aren’t vulnerable to extension attacks — you may not be able to calculate hashes without
+algorithms that aren’t vulnerable to extension attacks — you may not be able to calculate hashes without knowing the

 I said “in theory” because traditional password hashing using a single iteration of a hash function like SHA1 is just so fast to crack these days that it really doesn’t matter.
 It’s too easy to parallelise brute force guessing with GPUs, or even specialised hardware (ASICs).
 The more resistant options for password hashing today are